NCAR/ccpp-framework/doc/briefing_pm.md

 - **UFS Weather Model**: not yet attempted; SCM is the proving ground first.
 Expecting updates due to the "fast physics" called directly from the FV3 dynamical core as separate group.
-- **CAM-SIMA**: not yet re-connected; the availability of CAM-SIMA developers is now the primary gating item.
-The auto-clone shim removes the metadata-edit blocker; the constituent overhaul decision (see §7) is no longer on the critical path for getting CAM-SIMA built.
+- **CAM-SIMA**: **re-connected (2026-06-03 → 06-05).**  capgen-ng now
+  drives the production CAM-SIMA build on the Derecho supercomputer through a small compatibility layer that lets CAM-SIMA's existing build scripts call capgen-ng without being rewritten.
+Three configurations build **and run to completion**: `kessler`, `rrtmgp`, and `se_cslam`/CSLAM — the last being the full CAM7 physics suite (deep + shallow convection, stratiform microphysics, RRTMGP radiation, gravity-wave drag) on a cubed-sphere/CSLAM-advection configuration.
+This is the first time the redesigned generator has produced a complete, running CAM-SIMA model.
+The constituent overhaul decision (see §7) remains a separate track and was not on the critical path for this milestone.

 ---